Mumax3-cQED/mumax3-cqed/README.txt

 # Mumax3-cQED: like Mumax3 but for a magnet coupled to a cavity
 ===============================================================

-This software adds a new feature to open source software called mumax3 (https://mumax.github.io/).
-The new Mumax3-cQED is also open source and it is available at https://github.com/sergiomtzlosa/mumax3-cqed.
+This is a fork of the micromagnetic simulation open source software Mumax3 (https://mumax.github.io/).
+Mumax3-cQED, enhances Mumax3 by including the effect of coupling the magnet to an electromagnetic cavity.

-The original mumax3 code contains lots of files managing the frontend and the CUDA calculations, and for this purpose we list below the files we modified or created to develop our new feature:
+The core implementation of the cavity effect in Mumax3-cQED is contained in the file **cavity.go** with the rest of Mumax3, several other files have been created or modified:

 src/github.com/mumax/3
 ├── cmd